 A Bill to enable local authorities to allocate for temporary use by charities, community organisations and small businesses any vacant commercial properties during the period of their vacancy; to provide for certain obligations on landlords of commercial property in connection with such allocations; and for connected purposes.

-The bill is currently at its Second Reading in the House of Commons.
-If it progresses, it would move to the Committee stage for detailed scrutiny.
+The bill is at the 2nd Reading in the Commons.
+If it progresses, it would move to Committee Stage, then Report and Third Readings in the Commons before moving to the Lords.

 Generated 21 February 2026